eldoriarpg/EMMI/README.md

 Yes thats all.
 I think this is pretty easy.

 ### Implementation with Placeholdern
-Placeholder are on more nice feature of EMMI.
+Placeholder are one more nice feature of EMMI.
 They are simple but useful.
 Let's start with the creation.

 **Creation**\